cromarty/rpi-image-tool/README.md

 A tool for:

-* Creating new and empty `.img` files with two partions.
+* Creating new and empty `.img` files with two partitions.
 * Mounting created or existing `.img` files.
 * Un-mounting the same.